Looking to learn more about the heat treatment characteristics of titanium alloys? Look no further than this comprehensive guide from MachineMfg.

-In order to ensure the stability of the structure and performance of heat-resistant titanium alloys under high temperature and long-term stress, this type of annealing is often used.
+This type of annealing is often used to ensure the stability of the structure and performance of heat-resistant titanium alloys under high temperature and long-term stress.

-The heating temperature of the first high-temperature annealing is higher than or close to the end temperature of recrystallization, so that the recrystallization can fully proceed without the crystal grains growing significantly, and the volume fraction of the ap phase is controlled.
+Double annealing involves heating and air-cooling the alloy twice.
+The heating temperature of the first high-temperature annealing is higher than or close to the end temperature of recrystallization so that recrystallization can proceed fully without significant crystal grain growth, and the volume fraction of the ap phase is controlled.

 (5) Isothermal annealing.

-Isothermal annealing adopts hierarchical cooling, that is, after heating to a temperature above the recrystallization temperature, it is immediately transferred to another lower temperature furnace (generally 600~650℃) for insulation, and then air-cooled to room temperature.
+Isothermal annealing adopts hierarchical cooling, which means that after heating to a temperature above the recrystallization temperature, the workpiece is immediately transferred to another lower temperature furnace (generally 600-650℃) for insulation, and then air-cooled to room temperature.

-Titanium alloy heat treatment to strengthen the effect is determined by the nature of the alloy element, concentration and heat treatment specifications
+The strengthening effect of titanium alloy heat treatment is determined by the nature of the alloy element, concentration, and heat treatment specifications.

-Because these factors affect the type, composition, quantity and distribution of the metastable phase obtained by alloy quenching, as well as nature, structure, and dispersivity etc. of the precipitated phase during the decomposition of the metastable phase, which is related to alloy composition, heat treatment process specifications and original structure.
+These factors affect the type, composition, quantity, and distribution of the metastable phase obtained by alloy quenching, as well as the nature, structure, and dispersivity of the precipitated phase during the decomposition of the metastable phase, which is related to the alloy composition, heat treatment process specifications, and original structure.

-The higher the quenching temperature, the more obvious the effect of aging strengthening, but when the quenching is higher than the β transformation temperature, it will cause brittleness due to excessively coarse grains.
+The higher the quenching temperature, the more obvious the effect of aging strengthening, but quenching above the β transformation temperature will cause brittleness due to excessively coarse grains.

-The two-phase titanium alloy with a higher concentration should be quenched at a lower temperature to obtain more metastable β-phase, so that the maximum aging strengthening effect can be obtained.
+Two-phase titanium alloys with a higher concentration should be quenched at a lower temperature to obtain more metastable β-phase, so that the maximum aging strengthening effect can be obtained.

 The cooling method is generally water-cooled or oil-cooled, and the quenching process should be rapid to prevent the decomposition of the β phase during the transfer process and reduce the aging strengthening effect.

-The aging temperature and time should be chosen to obtain the best overall performance criteria with a general aging temperature of 500 ~ 600 ℃ in α + β-type titanium alloy and time of 4 ~ 12h.
+The aging temperature and time should be chosen to obtain the best overall performance criteria, with a general aging temperature of 500-600℃ in α + β-type titanium alloy and a time of 4-12 hours.

-The aging temperature of β-type titanium alloy is 450-550℃, time is 8-24h, and the cooling method is air cooling.
+The aging temperature of β-type titanium alloy is 450-550℃, time is 8-24 hours, and the cooling method is air-cooling.

 Deformation Heat Treatment

-Deformation heat treatment is an effective combination of pressure processing (forging, rolling, etc.) and heat treatment technology, which allows both deformation strengthening and heat treatment strengthening to obtain organization and comprehensive performance that cannot be obtained with a single strengthening method.
+Deformation heat treatment is an effective combination of pressure processing (forging, rolling, etc.) and heat treatment technology, which allows for both deformation strengthening and heat treatment strengthening to obtain an organization and comprehensive performance that cannot be achieved with a single strengthening method.

 A common deformation heat treatment process is shown in Figure 2.

-Different types of thermomechanical heat treatment are classified according to the relationship between deformation temperature and recrystallization temperature and phase transition temperature.
+Different types of thermomechanical heat treatment are classified according to the relationship between the deformation temperature and the recrystallization temperature and phase transition temperature.